 Goals and Objectives

-- To promote the diffusion of knowledge and understanding of perimetry and its important place among other methods of examination of the visual function.
+- To promote the diffusion of knowledge of perimetry and ocular imaging and its important place among other methods of visual testing.

 - To promote the development of new methods and instruments.

-- To develop guidelines for routine perimetric techniques.
+- To develop guidelines for routine perimetric and ocular imaging techniques.

-- To promote, encourage and cooperate in the education of specialized visual field examiners through courses and handbooks.
+- To promote education of specialized visual field examiners and ocular imaging technicians through courses and handbooks.